-Alberta, British Columbia, Quebec, Prince Edward Island, Nova Scotia, Newfoundland and Labrador and the Northwest Territories have all implemented carbon pricing mechanisms which meet or exceed the current federal benchmark carbon price of \$20 per tonne.
-The federal backstop standard goes into effect on April 1, 2019 and will affect provinces which have not implemented their own carbon taxes, cap-and-trade systems or other plans for carbon pricing, namely Ontario, Manitoba, Saskatchewan and New Brunswick.
-The federal benchmark carbon levy will be set at an initial rate of \$20 per tonne, increasing by \$10 per tonne annually until it reaches \$50 per tonne in 2022.
-In addition, pursuant to Alberta's Climate Leadership Plan, the province has committed to, among other things, a 45% reduction in methane gas emissions from oil and gas operations by 2025.
+British Columbia, Quebec, Prince Edward Island, Nova Scotia, Newfoundland and Labrador and the Northwest Territories have all implemented carbon pricing mechanisms which meet or exceed the current federal benchmark carbon price of \$30 per tonne.
+The federal backstop standard went into effect on April 1, 2019 and affects provinces and territories which have not implemented their own carbon taxes, cap-and-trade systems or other plans for carbon pricing, namely Alberta, Ontario, Manitoba, Saskatchewan and New Brunswick.
+Alberta was included on this list, despite its introduction of the TIER system, due to the provincial government's elimination of the Climate Leadership Regulation.
+As the TIER system only applies to certain classes of large industrial emitters and does not include an economy-wide price on carbon, the federal backstop will apply to sources in Alberta not governed by the TIER, including smaller industrial emitters and households.
+The federal benchmark carbon levy had an initial rate of \$20 per tonne, increasing by \$10 per tonne annually until it reaches \$50 per tonne in 2022.
 The direct or indirect costs of compliance with these regulations, as well as other regulations relating to the pricing and reduction of GHG emissions, may have a material adverse effect on the Company's business, financial condition, results of operations and prospects.
 In addition, given ongoing litigation and political opposition relating to certain of these regulations, it is not possible to predict the impact of these regulations on the Company and its operations and financial condition.